 If a student is absent during the first two classes of the day and no notification has been received by the school, an automated text message will be sent to parents / caregivers to inform them of their child's unexplained absence.

-The student must bring a note explaining the absence to the Homeroom teacher as soon as he / she returns to school, in addition to the phone call as this is a legal requirement.
+The student must notify the school explaining the absence to their Kaiurungi as soon as they return to school, in addition to the phone call as this is a legal requirement set out by the Ministry of Education.